StevenMaude/bbc-radio-schedules/README.md

 #### Must

-* Display BBC radio schedules in Linux terminal.
+* Display BBC radio schedules in Linux terminal. :heavy_check_mark:
-* Provide a basic API client.
+* Provide a basic API client. :heavy_check_mark:
 * Implement a basic command-line client on that API client.
-* Specify a station to display.
+* Specify a station to display. :heavy_check_mark:

 #### Should

-* Run with currently supported Python (3.6 and up).
+* Run with currently supported Python (3.6 and up). :heavy_check_mark:
-* Have tests.
+* Have tests. :heavy_check_mark:
-* Specify a date to allow other than today to be retrieved.
+* Specify a date to allow other than today to be retrieved. :heavy_check_mark:

 #### Could